-The averaged results from the Monte-Carlo simulation runs are provided in Tables 2-4.
-The first rows of the EKF simulation in Table 2 show results based upon DSN's 1 nrad Δ DOR measurement accuracy.29 The errors in this case on a 100-day run are very low on the radial component, but larger along-track and cross-track errors remain (following the general rule of 1 km per AU for DSN).
+The averaged results from the Monte Carlo simulation runs are provided in Tables 2-4.
+The first rows of the EKF simulation in Table 2 show results based upon DSN's 1 nrad Δ DOR measurement accuracy [30].
+The errors in this case on a 100-day run are very low on the radial component, but larger along-track and cross-track errors remain (following a general rule of 1 km per astronomical unit position error growth for DSN).
 Covariance estimates for DSN Δ DOR observations are fairly low, but the values shown in Table 2 are highly driven by process noise, dependent on the dynamics model validity.